olmozavala/da_hycom/README.md

 and variance values for each of the fields specified in `PreprocConfig.py`.
 The outputs are saved in a `stats_obs.csv` and `stats_background.csv` file.
 Important!!! you need to add **model** in the first line of both files in order to work.
+Important!!!
+This file already divides `thknss` by 9806 so we need to be shure this also happens when we read the data.

 ### *1_AnalizeData*
 This file is used to generate multiple plots from the raw data.